Mal Freeburg

-Mal Bryan Freeburg (March 6, 1906 – May 10, 1963) was a pioneer aviator, barnstormer, test pilot, airline pilot, executive and the first recipient of the prestigious Airmail Flyers' Medal of Honor award, one of only ten such awards ever presented.
+Mal Bryan Freeburg (March 6, 1906 – May 10, 1963) was an American pioneer aviator, barnstormer, test pilot, airline pilot, executive and the first recipient of the prestigious Airmail Flyers' Medal of Honor award, one of only ten such awards ever presented.

 Early life and education

 He was born in Blackduck, Minnesota, the only child of Dr. Jay Monroe Freeburg and Bonita A Bryan.
 His father was the local dentist.
 After World War 1 the Freeburg family left Blackduck and moved to Minneapolis, where in 1924 he graduated from West High School.
 He then went on to attend the University of Minnesota, studying law.
 It was after having spent three years at the University of Minnesota that a classmate later recalled "on a spring day in 1926 airplanes popped into his head for no reason at all."

 Early aviation and family life

 He bought a second-hand Canadian Curtis the next day.
 He left school and was trained to fly by the then well-known stunt pilot Vernon L "Vern" Roberts.
 He soloed on June 1, 1926.
 To celebrate he eloped with Ruth Evelyn Smith, of a prominent St. Paul family.
 He and Ruth took a flying honeymoon, believed to be the first in the area and possibly the nation, barnstorming through South Dakota and on to California for the winter.
 Along the way they would stop to visit relatives and Freeburg would take passengers for observation rides to pay their way covering some 35,000 miles.

 After the honeymoon he bought an old Army Surplus biplane, (NC2405) Standard J-1, 13, and for a short time they established the Freeburg Flying Service in Shenandoah, Iowa.
 In 1927 new legislation banned the Standard J-1 as a passenger aircraft due to a high number of accidents but not before he set his first speed record on a trip from Thief River Falls, Minnesota, to Minneapolis in just three hours.
 He also earned 40 cents per minute taking a photographer up for photos over Ashland, Wisconsin.
 Mal became so well known the locals called him "Our Lindberg".
 Mal and Ruth joined other pilots and took on missionary work for aviation barnstorming the midwest.